 Unlike the common cold, walking pneumonia can linger on, often for even a month.
 So a doctor’s visit is called for if you’re feeling under the weather even after 7–10 days of rest and OTC medicines.
 Your doctor may run blood tests and order a chest x-ray or scan for diagnosis and prescribe antibiotics.
 A course of antibiotics – especially when started early – can help sort out the condition quickly.

 You can also try the alternative route to alleviate some of the symptoms.

-- Ayurveda: According to Ayurveda, vata imbalance causes pneumonia.
-Cough caused by vata imbalance (vataja kasa) can be treated with panchakarma therapy.6 Panchakarma is a five-pronged approach that aims to detoxify the body and balances the doshas, thus treating the respiratory disorder.
+According to Ayurveda, vata imbalance causes pneumonia.
+Cough caused by vata imbalance (vataja kasa) can be treated with panchakarma therapy.5 Panchakarma is a five-pronged approach that aims to detoxify the body and balances the doshas, thus treating the respiratory disorder.
 By removing stress and toxins, it is believed to improve immunity and recovery.

-- Yoga: Pranayama is a breathing exercise that can improve pulmonary function.
+Pranayama is a breathing exercise that can improve pulmonary function.
 A study was conducted on 50 young adults who underwent pranayama training 1 hour a day, 6 days a week.
 The results showed a statistically significant increase in the lung parameters.
-The study concluded that pranayama can be used as a lung strengthening tool to treat respiratory conditions and fortify the lungs after an attack of pneumonia or even tuberculosis.7
+The study concluded that pranayama can be used as a lung-strengthening tool to treat respiratory conditions and fortify the lungs after an attack of pneumonia or even tuberculosis.10

 With a well-balanced diet, good hydration, adequate sleep, and simple home remedies, you can boost your immune system and beat the bacteria.
 Following general hygiene practices like washing hands frequently and covering your mouth and nose while coughing or sneezing will limit the infection from spreading.
 You can also ask your doctor for a flu shot or pneumonia vaccine to keep the bacteria at bay.11